mmistakes/jekyll-theme-skinny-bones/CV/index.md

 ---

 ## INVITED TALKS (selected)
+* 2016, Apr.
+Seminar, *The International Monetary Fund´s Structural Adjustments, Spiking Food Prices, and Child Undernutrition in Low and Middle-income Countries: Some Preliminary Findings.* The Centre for Diet and Activity Research, Institute for Public Health, University of Cambridge, the United Kingdom.
+* 2016, Feb.
+Seminar, *IMF Conditionality, Food Prices, and Child Undernutrition, 2000-2014*, Department of Sociology, University of Cambridge, the United Kingdom.
+* 2015, Dec.
+Seminar, *Using R in Computational Social Science Research: with some Implications for Health Research*, Department of Health Policy and Management, Fielding School of Public Health, University of California, Los Angeles, the United States

-* 2015, May	Lecturer, Impact of the Financial Crisis on Children, Children, Rights, Poverty, Equality in Development, May 5th, 6pm – 8 pm, The New School for Social Research, Graduate Program in International Affairs, New York, USA.
+* 2015, May	Lecturer, *Impact of the Financial Crisis on Children, Children, Rights, Poverty, Equality in Development*, May 5th, 6pm – 8 pm, The New School for Social Research, Graduate Program in International Affairs, New York, USA.
 * 2015, Mar.
-Discussant to Prof. Sanjay Reddy, The Global Consumption and Income Project, at INET Seminar Series at Columbia University, chaired by Joseph Stiglitz, March 27, 5-7pm, at Columbia Uris Hall - Calder Lounge Room
+Discussant to Prof. Sanjay Reddy, *The Global Consumption and Income Project*, at INET Seminar Series at Columbia University, **chaired by Joseph Stiglitz**, March 27, 5-7pm, at Columbia Uris Hall - Calder Lounge Room
 * 2014, Dec.
-Seminar on (with Barbara Fulda), Using R-programming for Social Scientific Inquiry, at Max Planck Studies for Societies, Cologne, Germany.
+Seminar on (with Barbara Fulda), *Using R-programming for Social Scientific Inquiry*, at Max Planck Studies for Societies, Cologne, Germany.
-* 2014, June	Seminar on The Economic Sociology of Scarcity, Jens Beckert´s sociology of markets research seminar.
+* 2014, June	*Seminar on The Economic Sociology of Scarcity*, Jens Beckert´s sociology of markets research seminar.
 18 June, the Max Planck Institute for Studies of Societies
 * 2013, Sep.
-Discussant to Patrik Aspers, Identity, Relation, and Existence: the Market Case, at Economic Sociology and New Theoretical Directions, Noors Slott, 1-15 September, 2013.
+Discussant to Patrik Aspers, *Identity, Relation, and Existence: the Market Case*, at Economic Sociology and New Theoretical Directions, Noors Slott, 1-15 September, 2013.
 * 2013, Oct.
-Seminar on Reflections about writing your PhD, at Max Planck´s IMPRS-SPCE Graduate Retreat, Oct 25, in Wuppertal, Germany
+Seminar on *Reflections about writing your PhD*, at Max Planck´s IMPRS-SPCE Graduate Retreat, Oct 25, in Wuppertal, Germany
 * 2011, Oct.
-Public talk, Vad kan ekonomisk sociologi bidra till vår kunskap om ekonomin? - Fokus på resursknapphet, Social Science day (Samhällsvetenskapens dag), 8 oktober, 2011
+Public talk, *Vad kan ekonomisk sociologi bidra till vår kunskap om ekonomin? - Fokus på resursknapphet*, Social Science day (Samhällsvetenskapens dag), 8 oktober, 2011
-* 2010, May	Lecture on Atlas.ti training session, Monday 17 May, Department of Sociology, University of Cambridge
+* 2010, May	Lecture on *Atlas.ti training session*, Monday 17 May, Department of Sociology, University of Cambridge
-* 2010, May	Seminar on What is Scarcity?
-At Tony Lawson´s Cambridge Realist Workshop.
+* 2010, May	Seminar on *What is Scarcity?* At **Tony Lawson´s** Cambridge Realist Workshop.
 8 – 10 pm, 8 may, Clare College, Trinity Lane, University of Cambridge, United Kingdom.
-* 2010, May	Seminar on Educational choices, habitus and reflexivity, 12 – 1 pm Institute of Education, University of London, 25 May, the United Kingdom.
+* 2010, May	Seminar on *Educational choices, habitus and reflexivity*, 12 – 1 pm Institute of Education, University of London, 25 May, the United Kingdom.
 * 2010, Apr.
-Seminar on Scarcity, Abundance, and Sufficiency: some implications for Sustainability, 5 – 6.30 pm, Coslett 124, 28 April, 2010, Anglia Ruskin University, Cambridge
+Seminar on *Scarcity, Abundance, and Sufficiency: some implications for Sustainability*, 5 – 6.30 pm, Coslett 124, 28 April, 2010, Anglia Ruskin University, Cambridge

 ---

 ## GRANTS, HONOURS AND AWARDS

 ### Grants & Funding
+* 2016 **519 000 SEK**.
+The Swedish Foundation for International Cooperation in Research and Higher Education, *Postdoctoral Transition Grants for Internationalisation programme*.

-* 2013	The Impact of the 2008 Financial Crisis on Child Poverty in Developing Countries.
+* 2013	**3,3 million SEK**, The Impact of the 2008 Financial Crisis on Child Poverty in Developing Countries.
 Swedish Research Council.
-3,3 million SEK.
-* 2011	(with David Gordon , Bristol University, UK: Bo Rothstein, University of Gothenburg, Sweden: Björn Halleröd, University of Gothenburg, Sweden) (Project leader: Björn Halleröd) Child poverty, policies and quality of government.
-Swedish Research Council, 6,5 million SEK.
+* 2011	**6,5 million SEK**, (with David Gordon , Bristol University, UK: Bo Rothstein, University of Gothenburg, Sweden: Björn Halleröd, University of Gothenburg, Sweden) (Project leader: Björn Halleröd) Child poverty, policies and quality of government.
+Swedish Research Council.
-* 2010	Travel grant, The Swedish Foundation for International Cooperation in Research and Higher Education, 100 000 SEK.
+* 2010	**100 000 SEK**, Travel grant, The Swedish Foundation for International Cooperation in Research and Higher Education.
-* 2007-2010	Various grants: Adlerbertska forskningsstiftelse (35 000 SEK); Stiftelsen Lars Hieretas Minne (35 000 SEK); Knut och Alice Wallenbergs stiftelse (16 000 SEK).
+* 2007-2010	Various grants: Adlerbertska forskningsstiftelse (35 000 SEK); Stiftelsen Lars Hieretas Minne (**35 000 SEK**); Knut och Alice Wallenbergs stiftelse (**16 000 SEK**).

 ### Academic & Pedagogic Recognitions